-Bungie's first major project since the Xbox 360's Halo: Reach proved to be very divisive.
-Destiny's multiplayer-driven shooter that launched in late 2014 offered a solid FPS experience with engrossing MMO-esque elements, yet failed to provide a cohesive single-player campaign worth caring about.
+Bungie's first big project since the Xbox 360's Halo: Reach proved to be very divisive.
+Destiny's multiplayer-focused shooter launched in late 2014 and offered a solid FPS experience with engrossing MMO-esque elements, but it failed to provide a cohesive single-player campaign worth caring about.

-The developer redeemed itself somewhat with 2015's stellar The Taken King, finally giving its gorgeous universe some engaging characters and universe-expanding lore.
+The developer's 2015 The Taken King gave the game a glimpse of redemption, finally giving its gorgeous universe some engaging characters and universe-expanding lore.
 Now all we can do is hope Destiny 2 builds upon such momentum, pushing the franchise to the ambitious new heights it is, in the right hands, fully capable of reaching.

 Rise of the Iron, Destiny's latest expansion, is launching in the coming weeks, which will add a range of new single and multiplayer content to the core experience.
 With any luck, this expansion will lay some solid groundwork for Destiny 2 in the years to follow.

 Little is known about the sequel thus far, but we've gathered all the information we can on the title, including some features and improvements we'd like to see.

 Be sure to check back here for any new information on Destiny 2.